chadali/OpskinsPrices/README.md

 This application is pulling the price of every item, and allows users to easily search for desired items by name and price.

-Watch the youtube video showcase
+Click the image below to watch the youtube video showcase!

 [![youtube video](http://img.youtube.com/vi/lxfsWbUKvew/0.jpg)](http://www.youtube.com/watch?v=lxfsWbUKvew)